Powdermill Nature Reserve Camp Procedures

 Each child is provided a cubby for personal items.
 Please be sure to label all items clearly.
 Items campers might store include a change of clothes and shoes in case they get wet, a rain slicker, sweater or light jacket, and insect repellent.

-Camp includes an investigation of Powdermill Run stream.
-The water level is low and no swimming is required.
-Children may wear bathing suits, but please provide a pair of shorts for girls and a t-shirt for boys.
+Camp includes an investigation of a stream called Powdermill Run.
+The water level is low and no swimming is necessary.
+Sturdy shoes are required in the stream.
+Children may wear bathing suits under their clothes.
 Send a complete change of clothes and a towel for stream day.
-Sturdy shoes are required in the stream.
+You will be notified in advance of stream day when it will take place.

 Closed shoes, such as sneakers, are required.
 For safety, campers are not allowed to wear flip flops, sandals, open-back shoes, or Crocs.
 Children without proper footwear may not participate in some activities.